tessguefen/miva_transients/README.md

 **readytheme_code**: The ReadyTheme Navigation Set Code **expires**: Amount of seconds to save the transient

 This will first check if the transient exsists.
-The key is set to `navigationset__readytheme_code`.
+If it does, it returns the transient.
+If it does not, it will set a transient with he key `navigationset__readytheme_code`, and save it.
 The return value is the rendered HTML data.

 **Example Syntax of Transient_ReadyTheme_NavigationSet**
 ```xml